smirarab/sepp/tutorial/tipp-tutorial.md

 The previous example shows how to analyze a dataset when the fragments come from a specific gene.
 When analyzing shotgun metagenomic reads, however, the reads originate from all across the genome.
 Thus, we need to take a different approach for analyzing such a dataset.

 TIPP comes with a collection of 30 single copy housekeeping genes which are used for abundance profiling of metagenomic reads.
 The pipeline to analyze a metagenomic dataset is to first bin the reads to each of the marker genes, and then run TIPP individual on each of the individual marker genes.
-We have simplified this process with a helper script run_abundance.py.
+We have simplified this process with a helper script `run_abundance.py`.

-The general command for run_abudnance.py is:
+The general command for `run_abudnance.py` is:

 ```
 run_abundance.py -f fragment_file -c ~/.sepp/tipp.config -d output_directory
 ```

 The output will be tab delimited files that estimate the abundance at a given taxonomic level.
-For example, go to the test/unittest/data/mock/mixed directory and run
+For example, go to the `test/unittest/data/mock/mixed` directory and run

 ```
 run_abundance.py -f facs_simhc.short.fas -c ~/.sepp/tipp.config -d out
 ```
+**Note:** If you used the `-c` option when installing TIPP and SEPP, then instead of `~/.sepp/tipp.config` you would use `[path_to_your_SEPP_installation]/.sepp/tipp.config`

+Running this command:

-Running this command bin the fragments to the marker genes using BLAST.
-Once the sequences have been binned to the marker genes, the direction of the sequences will be estimated by aligning the forward and reverse complemented sequences against the HMM.
+1. Assigns the fragments to the marker genes using BLAST.
+2. Once the sequences have been assigned to the marker genes, the direction of the sequences will be estimated by aligning the forward and reverse complemented sequences against the HMM.
 The orientation with the best HMM score is selected.
-Finally, TIPP is run on the sequence to classify it.
-The markers directory contains the individual results for each marker.
+3. Finally, TIPP is run on the sequence to classify it.

+The `markers` directory contains the individual results for each marker.

-Below is an example of the abundance.species.csv output from the run.
+Below is an example of the `abundance.species.csv` output from the run.

 ```
 taxa    abundance
+Actinomyces sp. oral taxon 848  0.0064
-Agrobacterium tumefaciens       0.0370
+Agrobacterium tumefaciens       0.0382
-Alcanivorax borkumensis 0.0370
+Alcanivorax borkumensis 0.0382
 Alcanivorax sp.
-DG881   0.0062
+DG881   0.0064
-Anabaena variabilis     0.0432
+Anabaena variabilis     0.0446
-Archaeoglobus fulgidus  0.0556
+Archaeoglobus fulgidus  0.0446
+Bacillus cereus 0.0064
-Bdellovibrio bacteriovorus      0.0247
+Bdellovibrio bacteriovorus      0.0255
-Brucella abortus        0.0062
+Bifidobacterium bifidum 0.0064
-Burkholderia cenocepacia        0.0062
+Burkholderia cenocepacia        0.0064
-Campylobacter jejuni    0.0802
+Campylobacter jejuni    0.0892
-Candidatus Blochmannia floridanus       0.0432
+Candidatus Blochmannia floridanus       0.0446
-Candidatus Phytoplasma australiense     0.0062
+Candidatus Phytoplasma australiense     0.0064
-...
+Clostridium acetobutylicum      0.0446
+Clostridium botulinum   0.0064
+Desulfuromonas acetoxidans      0.0064
+Escherichia coli        0.0382
+Flavobacterium psychrophilum    0.0064
+Francisella tularensis  0.0318
+Fulvimarina pelagi      0.0064
+Lactococcus lactis      0.0255
+Marvinbryantia formatexigens    0.0064
+Methanocaldococcus fervens      0.0064
+Methanoculleus marisnigri       0.0191
+Nitrosomonas europaea   0.0382
+Pasteurella multocida   0.0637
+Polynucleobacter necessarius    0.0064
+Pseudomonas aeruginosa  0.0382
+Pseudomonas entomophila 0.0446
-Pseudomonas fluorescens 0.0741
+Pseudomonas fluorescens 0.0764
-Pseudomonas putida      0.0062
+Pseudomonas putida      0.0064
+Rickettsiella grylli    0.0064
-Roseobacter denitrificans       0.0062
+Roseobacter denitrificans       0.0064
+Streptococcus pneumoniae        0.0064
-Streptomyces coelicolor 0.0494
+Streptomyces coelicolor 0.0446
-Streptomyces ghanaensis 0.0062
+Streptomyces ghanaensis 0.0064
-Streptomyces griseoflavus       0.0062
+Streptomyces griseoflavus       0.0064
+Streptomyces lividans   0.0064
-Streptomyces scabiei    0.0123
+Streptomyces scabiei    0.0127
-Sulfolobus tokodaii     0.0494
+Sulfolobus tokodaii     0.0382
-Xanthomonas oryzae      0.0062
+Xanthomonas oryzae      0.0064
-Yersinia pestis 0.0062
+Yersinia pestis 0.0064
-unclassified    0.0185
+unclassified    0.0191
 ```

-This profile estimates that Pseudomonas fluorescens make up 7.4% of the species abundance, and 1.9% of the species could not be classified.
+This profile estimates that `Pseudomonas fluorescens` make up 7.6% of the species abundance, and 1.9% of the fragments could not be classified even though they are classified at other levels.

 Step 4: Looking a reference dataset:
 ---

 Let's take a look at the files within a reference dataset, starting with the taxonomy file.
-Go to the 16S_bacteria.refpkg directory (can be found in the tipp.zip archive)
+Go to the `16S_bacteria.refpkg` directory (can be found in the `tipp.zip` archive)

 ```
 head all_taxon.taxonomy